Leadership, Ethics & Citizenship Department

 Required for MDiv― 3 credits, rigorous.
 No Prerequisite.

-Students will explore six ethical systems used in moral decision-making, identifying which align with Scripture, and examine biblical perspectives on social controversies such as abortion, euthanasia, capital punishment, war, civil disobedience, and issues surrounding sex and marriage.
-The course integrates research, case studies, and ethical frameworks to critically engage with these topics.
+Students will learn to evaluate arguments in light of Scripture and logic, and examine biblical perspectives on social controversies such as abortion, euthanasia, capital punishment, war, civil disobedience, and issues of sex and marriage.

 Degree Completion Leadership